toniahurst/FinTech_Module_12/README.md

 ## Technologies

 This program uses Python 3.7.10, Anaconda version 4.10.3, and JupyterLab 3.0.14.
-It also uses libraries from Pandas, hvplot, FBProphet, Holoviews, pystan, Bokeh and Google Colaboratory.
+It also uses libraries from Pandas, Imbalanced-learn and PyDotPlus.
 It was written on macOS Catalina 10.15.7.

 ## Usage